 V.B.1.a) This evaluation must include a review of the faculty member's clinical teaching abilities, engagement with the educational program, participation in faculty development related to their skills as an educator, clinical performance, professionalism, and scholarly activities.
-(Core) program, participation in faculty development related to their skills as an educator, clinical performance, professionalism,

-- V.B.1.b) This evaluation must include written, confidential evaluations by the fellows.
-(Core) - V.B.2.
+(Core) V.B.1.b) This evaluation must include written, confidential evaluations by the fellows.
+(Core) V.B.2.
 Faculty members must receive feedback on their evaluations at least annually.
+(Core)

-(Core) - V.B.3.
+V.B.3.
 Results of the faculty educational evaluations should be incorporated into program-wide faculty development plans.
 (Core)